The Lincoln Electric K2185-1 Handy MIG Wire Welder – to give the handy MIG its full name.

-YouTube Video Showing How to Correctly Feed The Lincoln K2185-1 Welding Wire
+YouTube Video on How to Feed the Lincoln K2185-1 Welding Wire

 What Shielding Gas Can the Handy MIG Use?

-It is disappointing the gas regulator provided has no gas gauge as this makes it difficult to see when you are running out of gas.
-It would be a nice thing to have had.
+It’s disappointing the gas regulator provided has no gas gauge.
+As this makes it difficult to see when you’re running out of gas.

-Also be sure to change to polarity when you move from welding with flux core wire to solid wire with shielding gas, this is one thing that commonly causes welding frustrations for beginner welders.
+Also be sure to change to polarity when you move from welding with flux core wire to solid wire with shielding gas.

 Lincoln Handy MIG and Aluminum